alexbosworth/balanceofsatoshis/README.md

 # Get a general report of the node activity
 bos report

+# Send funds and an optional message to a node
+bos send

 # Connect up to a Telegram bot
 bos telegram